 There are a number of treatments for the different anxiety disorders.
 The best way to work out if you have an anxiety disorder is to describe your symptoms to a doctor or mental health professional and get a diagnosis.

-You will be diagnosed with anxiety if the symptoms are affecting your ability to function in some way, either at work, school or socially.
+You may be diagnosed with an anxiety disorder if the symptoms are affecting your ability to function in some way, either at work, school or socially.
 The questionnaire can also pick up if you have depression and how severe the problem may be.

 At any time, if you feel that you may harm yourself or have thoughts of suicide, talk to family or friends and inform your doctor as a matter of urgency.
 You can ring a phone service, such as Lifeline 13 11 14, available 24 hours a day.
 If you are the loved one or carer, dial triple zero (000).

 Learn more here about the development and quality assurance of healthdirect content.

 Last reviewed: November 2018